patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

 ---
 layout: blog_post
-title: "The Hitchhiker’s Guide to Testing Java APIs and Angular Components"
+title: "The Hitchhiker's Guide to Testing Java APIs and Angular Components"
 author: [mraible,bdemers]
 description: "Building an app with Spring Boot and Angular is easy, but maintaining without tests can be difficult.
 This post shows you how to test your API and UI components."
 tags: [testing, junit, spring-boot, angular, jasmine, protractor]